best managed investment accounts

 Visit Schwab Website

-Next is E*Trade, which offers a simple robo service called Core Portfolios.
-Like Schwab’s Intelligent Portfolios, Core Portfolios uses a computer program to trade a short list of ETFs.
-This service costs 0.30% annually and has a $500 minimum balance.
-One benefit of Core Portfolios is its automatic tax-loss harvesting, a feature that Schwab’s robo service only offers for accounts with more than $50,000.
+Up next is E*TRADE.
+The investment firm starts with a simple robo service called Core Portfolios.
+Like Intelligent Portfolios, a computer program trades a short list of ETFs.
+The service costs 0.30% annually and has a $500 minimum starting balance.
+One nice feature of Core Portfolios is automatic tax-loss harvesting for eligible taxable accounts.
+Schwab’s robo program, by comparison, only offers tax-loss harvesting for accounts of at least $50,000.

-Like other robo programs, E*Trade’s service monitors accounts daily and rebalances them as needed.
-The program uses Modern Portfolio Theory (MPT) to create portfolios.
+Like other robo programs, E*TRADE’s automated-investing service monitors accounts on a daily basis and rebalances them as needed.
+The digital program uses portfolio-allocation technology to build and maintain portfolios.

 best managed accounts

-You can customize a robo portfolio by manually choosing smart-beta or socially-responsible ETFs.
-You can also adjust the recommended risk level, based on an online questionnaire provided by the robo advisor.
+It’s possible to customize a robo portfolio at E*TRADE by selecting smart-beta or socially responsible investment strategies.
+It’s also possible to increase or decrease the recommended risk level, which is determined through an online questionnaire provided by the robo advisor.

 Managed Accounts at J.P.
 Morgan